Rozmir-Rohi/golem-tweaks/README.md

      ganymedes0 - Code for ServerEventHandler.class in the Et Futurum mod helped to figure out how to replace vanilla golems with modded ones.
 This code was used under the Public Domain Licence.

-     thehippomaster21 - Code for healing Snow Golems from the Snowball projectile was sourced from MutantSnowGolem.class in the Mutant Creatures Mod on 22nd of November 2022 under the GNU Affero General Public License.
+     thehippomaster21 - Code for healing Snow Golems from the Snowball projectile was sourced from MutantSnowGolem.class in the Mutant Creatures Mod on 22nd of November 2022 under the GNU Affero General Public License v3.0.